-Parents in Addiction Recovery
+Parents and Stress in Addiction Recovery

 It may be difficult to admit to your family that you have a problem with substance abuse, and as a mother or father, you may feel guilty taking time out as a parent to address your addiction.
 However, your entire family will benefit from your sobriety.
 For example: